WICG/nav-speculation/prerendering-form-submission.md

 ### More details

 Note that this field is only required for prerender.
 On the other hand, prefetch speculation rules can be used by form navigations without specifying this field.
 The key difference is that unlike prefetch, which only downloads HTML resources, prerendering actually starts the navigation.
-Because parameters are involved, using a standard (non-form) prerender for a form submission will result in breakage.
+Because internal navigation parameters in a browser are predetermined, using a standard (non-form) prerender for a form submission will result in breakage.

 ## Example